CassidyLe98/Thesis_KalmanFilters/Unscented_KFs/Albers/README.md

 Then, access this folder in your directory under `../Thesis_KalmanFilters/Unscented_KFs/Albers/`

 ## Contents
-`AlbersMeasFcn.m` - defines which state variable we will create simulated measurement values for `AlbersNoiseFcn_Add.m` - defines the measurement function used in the UKF algorithm where noise is additive `AlbersNoiseFcn_NonAdd.m` - defines the measurement function used in the UKF algorithm where noise is not additive `AlbersODE.m` - defines the system in state space form `AlbersParamVals.m` - defines all the parameter values in the system `AlbersStateFcn.m` - solves the system using MATLAB's ODE solver `ode45` `AlbersStateFcnEuler.m` - solves the system in state space form using Euler's method `Albers_UKF.m` - main file that implements UKF on the system and graphs the results `Icon` - file used to sync with Google Drive File Stream
+`/Joint_Estimation/` - folder that consists of files used to implement joint UKF to estimate both states and parameters
+`AlbersMeasFcn.m` - defines which state variable we will create simulated measurement values for
+`AlbersNoiseFcn_Add.m` - defines the measurement function used in the UKF algorithm where noise is additive
+`AlbersNoiseFcn_NonAdd.m` - defines the measurement function used in the UKF algorithm where noise is not additive
+`AlbersODE.m` - defines the system in state space form
+`AlbersParamVals.m` - defines all the parameter values in the system
+`AlbersStateFcn.m` - solves the system using MATLAB's ODE solver `ode45`
+`AlbersStateFcnEuler.m` - solves the system in state space form using Euler's method
+`Albers_UKF.m` - main file that implements UKF on the system and graphs the results
+`Icon` - file used to sync with Google Drive File Stream

 ## Getting Started